Annapolis, Maryland

 Evening view of downtown Annapolis, MD

-The Annapolis Visitor Center is a good place to start your exploration of the city.
-It is located at 26 West Street (next to Gotts Court Garage) and is open from 9:00am to 5:00pm.
-In addition to information, they have a nice selection of items for sale.
+The Annapolis Visitor Center is a good place to start your day in the city.
+It is located at 26 West Street (next to Gotts Court Garage) and is open daily (except Thanksgiving, Christmas, and New Years Day) from 10:00am to 5:00pm.
 There’s also a visitor information booth at City Dock.

-Historic Inns of Annapolis is a long-time favorite consisting of three historic inns located in the heart of the Annapolis historic district.
+Historic Inns of Annapolis – A long-time favorite consisting of three historic inns located in the heart of the Annapolis historic district.
+A great choice if you want to fully enjoy the historic downtown experience.
+The properties include Governor Calvert House, Robert Johnson House, and the Maryland Inn.

 Annapolis Trip Planning Resources